Module

 |

-A combination of lectures, field practicals, presentations and
+A combination of lectures, field practical's, presentations and research.

 |